As part of my series about the “How Business Leaders Plan to Rebuild in The Post COVID Economy,” I had the pleasure of interviewing Hunter Renfroe.

 Many people have become anxious from the dramatic jolts of the news cycle.
 The fears related to the coronavirus pandemic have understandably heightened a sense of uncertainty, fear, and loneliness.
 What are a few ideas that you have used to offer support to your family and loved ones who were feeling anxious?
 Can you explain?

 Anxiety stems from a sense of a loss of control.
 We fear these changes because we don’t know what the future will hold, and it has reminded us how little control we have over our world.
-Now is a time to be mindful of your locust of control.
-I recommend Stephen Nowicki’s Choice or Chance to better understand how to shift your locust of control from external to internal so that you can take ownership of your life and see change as opportunity.
+Now is a time to be mindful of your locus of control.
+I recommend Stephen Nowicki’s Choice or Chance to better understand how to shift your locus of control from external to internal so that you can take ownership of your life and see change as opportunity.

 To combat loneliness, purposefully connect with others.
 Schedule time with friends for a video call or a game over the internet.
 Go to a public place where you can see people while keeping a safe distance like an urban park or plaza.
 Seeing other people around you, even strangers at a distance, will remind your subconscious that you are not alone.
 Some sunshine can work wonders.